2018

 Wireframing

-Building on the storyboard, we restructured the original single-page portal into two purpose-driven experiences: a provider-focused page detailing process, expectations, and past partnerships, and a newly introduced intern page centered on intern stories and testimonials.
-Previously, intern content was absent from the portal entirely, a missed opportunity to build trust and context for prospective providers.
+Using the storyboard as a guide, we restructured the original single-page portal into two purpose-driven experiences: a provider page detailing the process, expectations, and past partnerships and a newly introduced intern page highlighting intern stories and testimonials.

-Prototyping
+Prototyping and Testing

-and Testing
+Prototyping and Testing

 Taking our low-fidelity wireframes, I then created a clickable prototype for user testing, testing with 3 users, right off the bat, despite having different content, the similar layout and visual hierarchy created uncertainty.
 This insight prompted a key pivot: low fidelity wireframes didn’t communicate the difference between the pages, the intern page and provider page should be distinct.